isc-projects/bind9/doc/arm/reference.rst

    nonexistent.
 Counters named for RR types indicate the number of active RRsets for each type in the cache database.

-   If an RR type name is preceded by an exclamation mark (!), it represents the number of records in the cache which indicate that the type does not exist for a particular name (this is also known as "NXRRSET").
+   If an RR type name is preceded by an exclamation point (!), it represents the number of records in the cache which indicate that the type does not exist for a particular name; this is also known as "NXRRSET".
 If an RR type name is preceded by a hash mark (#), it represents the number of RRsets for this type that are present in the cache but whose TTLs have expired; these RRsets may only be used if stale answers are enabled.
 If an RR type name is